Robin Edward Dysart Grey: Early life and family

 Grey was born at Roma in outback Queensland in 1886, the elder of two children born to Edward George Grey (1858–1935) and his Australian-born wife, Annette Marie Franck.
 His younger sister was Annette Bluebell Dysart Grey (1890–1981), born in Victoria, where the family lived for several years.
-He was descended from Charles Grey, 1st Earl Grey and was second cousin to Edward Grey, 1st Viscount Grey who was British Foreign Secretary from 1905–1916.
+He was descended from Charles Grey, 1st Earl Grey and was second cousin to Edward Grey, 1st Viscount Grey who was British Foreign Secretary from 1905 to 1916.

 Robin's father, Edward George Grey, was born in Dublin, the youngest child of Charles Samuel Grey (1811–60), Paymaster of the Irish Civil Services, and Margaret Dysart Hunter, daughter of General Sir Martin Hunter.
-Charles was the son of Sir George Grey, 1st Baronet Grey of Fallodon and nephew of Charles Grey, 2nd Earl Grey, prime minister of the United Kingdom from 1830–34.
+Charles was the son of Sir George Grey, 1st Baronet Grey of Fallodon and nephew of Charles Grey, 2nd Earl Grey, prime minister of the United Kingdom from 1830 to 1834.
 Edward was educated at Hanley Castle and Cheltenham Grammar Schools, moving to Australia as a young man and working as a jackaroo at Mitchell Downs and station manager before acquiring Mooraberrie Station.

 Though Australian born, Grey was not disconnected from his extended family in England, visiting England for the first time as a young child in the late 1890s with his family, returning in 1897 on board the steam ship "S. S. Warrnambool".
 Grey matriculated from Rockhampton Boys Grammar in 1902.
 In 1916, during World War I, as an only son he was excused from conscription in the Australian Armed Forces.
-In 1918, he married Emily Maud Wilson in Toowoomba, the younger sister of a friend of Grey's and daughter of Wesley Wilson, a drover, and Emily (nee McKelwee), both born in Ireland.
+In 1918, he married Emily Maud Wilson in Toowoomba, the younger sister of a friend of Grey's and daughter of Wesley Wilson, a drover, and Emily (née McKelwee), both born in Ireland.
 Emily Maud was also a niece of Queensland parliamentarian Thomas Johnson and New South Wales parliamentarian Charles Wilson, and cousin to obstetrician and gynaecologist Sir Thomas George Wilson.
 Robin and Emily had a son, Edward Elton Grey, born in Toowoomba in 1920.